 An ISA is a tax-efficient wrapper in which you can hold cash, investments or peer-to-peer lending products.
 This is what you need to know to help you choose the right ISA or combination of ISAs for you.
 Remember that tax rules can change in future and their effects on you will depend on your individual circumstances.

-It’s a new tax year and you’ve got a new annual ISA allowance.
-However, if you don’t use it by 5 April 2018, it’ll be gone for good.
-Here are four reasons why you should consider using, rather than losing, your allowance.
+If you don’t use your 2017-18 ISA allowance by 5 April 2018, it’ll be gone for good.
+Here are four reasons why you should to consider using, rather than losing, your allowance.

 Find out how Individual Savings Accounts (ISAs) work and understand the differences between cash, investment, innovative finance & lifetime ISAs.